ana-512-git/wizard-card-game-XAMK/README.md

 ![alt text](https://github.com/ana-512-git/wizard-card-game-XAMK/blob/main/readme-media/card-types.png)

 As you can see, they have different frame colors, numbers in the corners and a short description.
 The frame colors tell you which player they should be used on: a card with a green frame is a perk, and should be used on the player directly, while a red one is an attack, which damages the enemy.
-The number in the upper left corner shows the cost of the card, and the one on the right shows the attack damage (or the health added, for defense cards).
+The number in the upper left corner shows the cost of the card, and the one on the right shows the attack damage.
 To make the game more intuitive, the cards also have a short description in the bottom text box.

 #### In-game currency
 On the left side of the screen, you'll be able to see the amount of coins you currently have.
-You earn one coin per round you survive, therefore, if you want to save up for a more powerful attack, you can use the "Skip Turn" button, right above the dealt cards.
+You earn one coin per round you survive, therefore, if you want to save up for a more powerful attack, you can use the "Skip Turn" button, right below your character's card.

 ![alt text](https://github.com/ana-512-git/wizard-card-game-XAMK/blob/main/readme-media/coins-and-skip.png)